biafarrugia/pythonintro/scraping/replitscraping.md

 ## Drilling down into the HTML

-Our next section of code does that using functions from another two libraries.
+Our next section of code does that using functions from another two libraries:

 ```py
 #Convert that html variable into a new lxml.html object